How Often To Water Pepper Plants – Pepper Watering Tips

 Use a moisture meter

 If you are growing outside or in larger pots, a moisture meter can help determine the water levels deeper in the soil.
 Moisture meters work by measuring how well electricity can be conducted through the soil.
+They are not always 100% reliable, but you can at least get a rough idea of whether the deeper soil is dried out.

 What Time Of Day To Water Peppers